culvertsoft/mgen/index_b_Basic_model.md

 ## Defining a model <a name="a">&nbsp;</a>

-The simplest use case for MGen is defining a data model, [generating source code](index_c_Generating_code.html) and [providing cross-language serialization functionality](index_c_using_gen_code.html).
-The data model in this example is defined in the MGen IDL - MGen can be configured to use other IDLs, or combine multiple IDLs, but we consider those to be advanced subjects.
+The simplest use for MGen is defining a data model, [generating source code](index_c_Generating_code.html) and [providing cross-language serialization functionality](index_c_using_gen_code.html).
+In the example on this page we define a data model in the MGen IDL.
+MGen can be configured to use other IDLs - If you don't like ours you can add your own IDL parser plug-in.

 <div class="tabs"><a name="a">&nbsp;</a>
   <ul>